-National Institute for Health Stroke Scale (NIHSS) on arrival is collected on first contact with the stroke team.
-All clinicians should have received training in NIHSS, this is a link to a free training site.
+National Institutes for Health Stroke Scale (NIHSS) on arrival is collected on first contact with the stroke team.
+All clinicians should have received training in NIHSS.
+There is a link for further guidance here.

 The NIHSS is one of the most sensitive measures of stroke severity and therefore is going to be used to assess case mix.
 This is going to be essential if we are going to be able to compare outcomes between units.
 In addition it is an essential component of stroke care that the neurological examination is done rigorously and in a standardised way.
 It is not only patients who are being thrombolysed who need such an evaluation.
 If the patient’s neurological status is not measured then the patient is probably getting second rate care.